All Episodes

 And Reagan was president in the 20th century.

-But he says FDR, the greatest president.
+But he says, FDR, the greatest president, maybe ever.

-So and then Mitt's out there doing here.
+So, and then Mitt's out there doing here.

-Here we got the we got the Mitt quote.
+We got the Mitt quote.

 We got it rolling.